Share This :

 - Hop to it: After breakfast, have children hop or skip to the bathroom to brush their teeth.
 If they are hopping on one foot, make sure they switch legs on the way back.
 This is great for leg strength, foot quickness and balance.

-- Catch a snack: Instead of putting snacks directly into their backpacks, let your kids toss them instead!
+- Catch a snack: Who says you can’t play with your food?
+Let kids toss snacks into bags!
 It will help develop hand-eye coordination and targeting skills.
 This works well with oranges, bananas, boxes of raisins and apples, too, if they are protected from bruising.

-- Step on the crack: During the morning walk to school, have your kids develop balance skills by walking along cracks in the sidewalk as if they are on a tightrope.
+- Step on the crack: During a walk, have your kids develop balance skills by walking along cracks in the sidewalk as if they are on a tightrope.

-- Be a stork: At the grocery store or anywhere else you’re waiting in line, balance on one foot.
+- Be a stork: If you’re waiting in line, have them balance on one foot.
 Don’t forget to change feet periodically.
 When this gets easy, increase the difficulty by having them raise their hands above their heads while balancing.

-- Kick it: On the way home from school, kick a rock along the sidewalk.
+- Kick it: On a walk, ask them to kick a rock along the sidewalk.
 The purpose is not to kick the rock hard or far, but to keep the same rock in play.
 Make sure your kids have their heads up and are keeping the sidewalk safe for other pedestrians.

 - Do the can-can: While the kids are helping put away groceries, challenge them to balance cans on the palms of their hands.

-- Backwards brush: Before bed, see if your kids can brush their teeth with their non-dominant hand.
+- Backward brush: Before bed, see if your kids can brush their teeth with their non-dominant hand.
 Make sure they re-brush with their dominant hand to avoid a disappointed dentist.

 - Laundry shoot: Your kids can throw their dirty clothes into the laundry basket by shooting them in from a couple of feet away.
 As their accuracy improves, increase the distance.